Accessibility in the workplace: How to become an inclusive employer

 Technology has allowed most roles to go remote.
 At the same time, video calls enable employees to keep in contact with co-workers and minimise isolation.
 Even work hours are more flexible than they used to be as organisations expand their geographic footprint.

-If you are looking for an expert opinion to improve diversity and inclusion in your office, plenty of firms can be drafted in to help.
+If you want expert advice to improve diversity and inclusion in your office, many firms can help.
 However, you may already have all the resources you need in your company.

-Work together with disabled employees to highlight issues that could be resolved or improved.
-Keep the focus on changes that will directly improve their ability to work at their full potential.
+Work with disabled employees to highlight issues that could be resolved or improved.
+Focus on changes that will directly improve their ability to work at their full potential.

-Be open to all suggestions, no matter how insignificant they may seem to you.
-You don’t know what you don’t know; small changes can often make the greatest difference.
+Be open to all suggestions, no matter how insignificant they may seem.
+You don’t know what you don’t know, and small changes can often make the greatest difference.

-8. Inclusive employers create an inclusive attitude and revise company policies
+8. Create an inclusive attitude and revise company policies

 A truly inclusive culture is built from the inside out.
 While education and awareness are essential tactics, it’s even more critical to ensure your diversity and inclusion policies specifically mention disabilities.